WEC-Sim/WEC-Sim/source/viz.rst

 Getting Started - Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	You will need to install `Paraview <http://www.paraview.org/>`_ and install and setup Python.
-	Next you will need to add some WEC-Sim specific macros,as follows:
+	Next you will need to add some WEC-Sim specific macros, as follows:

 	* Open Paraview
 	* Click on ``Macros => Add new macro``